firedrakeproject/Irksome/demos/nystrom/demo_wave.py.rst

-Solving the Heat Equation with Irksome
+Solving the Wave Equation with Irksome
 ======================================

 Let's start with the simple wave equation on :math:`\Omega = [0,1]